apache/privacy-website/faq/committers.md

 Yes: Algolia  has signed a DPA with us.

+### Can I use Giscus for comments on our website?

+Yes, when it is loaded only after explicit user consent.
+No Giscus resources may load before the user clicks to activate the comments widget.

+The consent notice should clearly explain that activating comments connects the visitor to Giscus/GitHub services and that posted comments are stored in GitHub Discussions.
+For example:

+"Clicking to load comments connects to Giscus/GitHub services.
+Posted comments are stored in GitHub Discussions."

+Under these conditions, no DPA is necessary.

 ### Can I use another analytics/tracking etc software?

 Before using any further tracking software, please ask privacy@apache.org.